Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

 ## Setting up the service

 With all files in place,
-Exosphere has all the information to set up our application.
+the Exosphere CLI has all the information to set up our application.
 Let's check that the overall configuration is correct, and have Exosphere set up the service for us: